dbader/node-datadog-metrics/README.md

 ### DataDog API key

-Make sure the `DATADOG_API_KEY` environment variable is set to your DataDog API key. **You only need to provide the API key, not the APP key.**
+Make sure the `DATADOG_API_KEY` environment variable is set to your DataDog API key.
+You can find the API key under [Integrations > APIs](https://app.datadoghq.com/account/settings#api). **You only need to provide the API key, not the APP key.**

 ### Module setup